agkozak/agkozak-zsh-prompt/README.md

 * the exit status of the last command, if it was not zero
 * if `vi` line editing is enabled, whether insert or command mode is active

-This prompt has been tested on numerous Linux and BSD distributions, as well ass on Solaris 11.
+This prompt has been tested on numerous Linux and BSD distributions, as well ass on Solaris.
 It is also fully asynchronous in Windows environments such as MSYS2, Cygwin, and WSL.

 ![The agkozak ZSH Prompt](img/demo.gif)